TobikoData/sqlmesh/docs/quick_start.md

 ## 8. Next steps

 Congratulations, you've now conquered the basics of using SQLMesh!

 Feel free to explore [guides](/guides/tests) and [concepts](/concepts/overview) for more details about how SQLMesh works, or peruse the following resources:

-* For API documentation, refer to [API](api/overview.md).
+* For API documentation, refer to [API overview](api/overview.md).
 * For information about integrations with SQLMesh, refer to [integrations](integrations/overview.md).
 * To get involved in our community, refer to [community](community.md).